Roles and guidelines in the localization community

 • Coordinate translation and l10n testing of projects within the l10n community.

-• With input and consultation with Translators, evaluate candidates for advanced roles within the community.
+• Provide input and consultation with localizers, evaluate candidates for advanced roles within the community.

 • Coordinate and facilitate internal community discussions.